-Rebranding is an increasing trend among law firms — but what does that mean?
-For many law firms, it means slimming down the firm name, designing a new logo and applying a different color palette.
+Rebranding is an increasing trend among professional services firms — but what does that mean?
+For many, it means slimming down the firm name, designing a new logo and applying a different color palette.
 The firms probably worked with a design agency to create the new logo — but one wonders how much, if any, of the process was guided by input from clients.

-In our brand analysis, development and management projects with law firms, we at Jaffe work with six primary aspects of brand identity and brand management.
+In our brand analysis, development and management projects, we at Jaffe work with six primary aspects of brand identity and brand management.

 1. Brand Promise — a short statement that tells clients and prospective clients what they can expect when working with a firm.
 It is not a logo or a tagline.
 Rather, it is a timeless, permanent statement about the value the firm provides to clients.
 The promise must accurately reflect the realities of what clients actually experience when working with the firm.
 Otherwise, it is simply an aspirational statement and does nothing to promote or solidify the firm’s reputation in the marketplace.

-4. Brand Story — communicates critical information about the firm, its attorneys and service offerings in a compelling way that speaks directly to clients and audiences.
-This is important because clients and prospective clients are inundated with options for legal services and often say that it is difficult to determine what makes a firm stand out from its competitors.
+4. Brand Story — communicates critical information about the firm, its professionals and its service offerings in a compelling way that speaks directly to clients and other core audiences.
+This is important because clients and prospective clients are inundated with options for professional services and often say that it is difficult to determine what makes a firm stand out from its competitors.
 The brand story must be authentic, and it should strive to connect on an emotional level more so than a résumé.